RHsyseng/amq7/README.md

 ## Overview
 Based on the upstream _Apache ActiveMQ_ and _Apache Qpid_ community projects, _Red Hat JBoss AMQ 7_ is a lightweight, standards-based open source messaging platform designed to enable real-time communication between different applications, services, devices, and Internet of Things (IoT) devices.
-It also serves as the messaging foundation for Red Hat JBoss Fuse, Red Hat’s lightweight, flexible integration platform, and is designed to provide the real-time, distributed messaging capabilities needed to support an agile integration approach for modern application development.
+It also serves as the messaging foundation for *Red Hat JBoss Fuse*, Red Hat’s lightweight, flexible integration platform, and is designed to provide the real-time, distributed messaging capabilities needed to support an agile integration approach for modern application development.

 AMQ 7 introduces technology enhancements across three core components: the broker, clients, and Interconnect router.

 ###  Broker
 The AMQ 7 broker, based on _Apache ActiveMQ Artemis_, manages connections, queues, topics, and subscriptions.
-The new broker has an asynchronous internal architecture, which can increase performance and scalability and enable it to handle more concurrent connections and achieve greater message throughput.
+The new broker has an asynchronous internal architecture which can increase performance and scalability and enable it to handle more concurrent connections and achieve greater message throughput.
 AMQ 7 Broker is a full-featured, message-oriented middleware broker.
 It offers specialized queueing behaviors, message persistence, and manageability.
 Core messaging is provided with support for different messaging patterns such as publish-subscribe, point-to-point, and store-and-forward.
 AMQ 7 supports multiple protocols and client languages, allowing integration of many, if not all, application assets.